-- (l) cases in which there are likely to be linked criminal and care directions in accordance with the 2013 Protocol. - 3A.22 If a further case management hearing is directed, a defendant in custody will not usually be expected to attend in person, unless the court otherwise directs.
+- (l) cases in which there are likely to be linked criminal and care directions in accordance with the 2013 Protocol. - (m) cases in which a substantial quantity of unused prosecution material has been disclosed, or will be disclosed, or in which the disclosure of such material raises complex questions of law or procedure. - 3A.22 If a further case management hearing is directed, a defendant in custody will not usually be expected to attend in person, unless the court otherwise directs.